SioGabx/MapsInMyFolder/README.md

 No more need to take a multitude of screenshots and assemble them on your editing software

 ## Features
-** Map Download: Access online maps from popular services like Google Maps, Bing Maps, OpenStreetMap, and more.
+- **Map Download**: Access online maps from popular services like Google Maps, Bing Maps, OpenStreetMap, and more.
-** Advanced Customization: Set detail scale, select geographic area ** Add Custom Services: Easily integrate your own online map providers.
+- **Advanced Customization**: Set detail scale, select geographic area
+- **Add Custom Services**: Easily integrate your own online map providers.
-** Intuitive Interface: A modern and user-friendly interface.
+- **Intuitive Interface**: A modern and user-friendly interface.
-** Fast Download: Advanced download features.
+- **Fast Download**: Advanced download features.

 MapsInMyFolder is the ideal software for anyone who needs to have large map images (satellite, roads, ...)